nithin-seenivasan/247-recruiting-ranking-history-scraper/README.md

 }
 ```

-Given the large amount of data to process during stage two, this repository also includes a bootstrapping script for EC2 instances to install the Python tooling, configure the virtual environment, and pull the data from stage one via S3:
+Given the large amount of data to process during stage two, this repository also includes a bootstrapping shell script for EC2 instances to install the Python tooling, configure the virtual environment, and pull the data from stage one via S3.
+Pass the following to the user data field when provisioning a new EC2 instance:
 ```shell
 #!/bin/bash
 sudo yum install git -y